codingepaduli/codingepaduli/content/interesting/Developing.md

 [Fetch](https://dev.to/nombrekeff/think-like-a-pro-grammer-10k1) - from simple to scalable implementation - DEV Community\
 [Fetch](https://dev.to/ayabouchiha/this-is-you-complete-guide-for-sending-requests-using-fetch-in-js-53ae) - This Is Your Complete Guide For Sending Requests Using fetch in JS - DEV Community\
 [Promises: Five Tips to Work Smarter](https://dev.to/oculus42/promises-five-tips-to-work-smarter-mme) - DEV Community\
+[GitHub](https://github.com/henriqueinonhe/promises-training) - henriqueinonhe/promises-training: Practice working with promises through a curated collection of interactive challenges.
+This repository provides a platform to refine your skills, complete with automated tests to to give you instant feedback and validate your progress.\

 ##### JS API